dotnet/runtime/README.md

 ## Filing issues

-This repo should contain issues that are tied to the runtime, the class libraries and frameworks, the installation of the `dotnet` binary (sometimes known as the `muxer`) and installation of the .NET runtime and libraries.
+This repo should contain issues that are tied to the runtime, the class libraries and frameworks, the installation of the `dotnet` binary (sometimes known as the `muxer`) and the installation of the .NET runtime and libraries.

 For other issues, please file them to their appropriate sibling repos.
 We have links to many of them on [our new issue page](https://github.com/dotnet/runtime/issues/new/choose).